Stina Brown she/her

-Stina Brown orients her work around soul-purpose led projects, that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
+I orient my work around soul-purpose led projects that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
 What is our relationship with this Earth, now and going forward?”
-Her role may involve designing and leading transformative processes for groups and individuals: strategic planning, leadership retreats, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
-Clients willing to go deep, reach high and move forward, engage Stina.
+My role may involve designing and leading transformative processes for groups and individuals: leadership retreats, strategic planning, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
+Projects often focus on culture creation, wellbeing and equity in many forms.
+Clients willing to go deep, reach high and move forward, enjoy working hand in hand with me.

-Client experience of a 3 day strategic issue gathering, Summer 2019:
+Client experience of a 3 day in-person strategic issue gathering, Summer 2019:

 “Stina was amazing.
 There is no way the group would have had such focused, productive conversations without her.
 Her ability to synthesize information and tease insights out of conversations was essential to keeping us on track and making sure we didn’t get too lost in the weeds.